Architecting for Change Part IV: How Accidental Complexity Gets Into a System

 Accidental complexity also grows when cognitive load rises too far.

 Once that point is reached, the system may still function, but change becomes slower, riskier, and more tiring.
-People start avoiding the parts they do not fully understand.
-They become more cautious in some places and more careless in others.
-They copy what already exists because it feels safer than rethinking it, and they introduce local fixes because unpicking the real problem feels too expensive.
-The service starts becoming harder to change, not because the domain suddenly became more complex, but because the team can no longer navigate the shape of what has been built with enough confidence.
+People avoid the parts they do not fully understand.
+They copy what already exists because it feels safer than rethinking it.
+They add local fixes because unpicking the real problem feels too expensive.

-That is when accidental complexity begins to compound.
+That is when accidental complexity starts to compound.
 Workarounds increase, comprehensibility suffers, duplication grows, and lead times get worse.
-Complexity then becomes harder to manage because the team is no longer dealing with isolated design problems.
-It is dealing with a system whose shape has become difficult to reason about.
+Complexity is no longer a set of isolated design problems.
+It becomes the operating environment.

 When technical boundaries do not align with team boundaries, complexity gets pushed into coordination, hand-offs, ambiguity, and delay.
 This is not just poor ownership.
 It is Conway’s Law being ignored.

 So the system gets shaped by short-term delivery pressure.
-Dependencies are introduced because they are expedient, boundaries are crossed because it is quicker, and code is changed wherever it needs to be changed because nobody has clear enough stewardship to say no.
+Dependencies are introduced because they are expedient.
+Boundaries are crossed because it is quicker.
+Code is changed wherever it needs to be changed because nobody has clear enough stewardship to say no.

-Foundational capabilities are often treated like project deliverables, even though they need to evolve towards supported, reliable, reusable capabilities.
+Foundational capabilities are especially vulnerable to this.
+They are often treated like project deliverables, even though they need to evolve into supported, reliable, reusable capabilities.
 If they are important enough for many teams to depend on, they are important enough to have clear ownership, investment, and a direction of travel.

 That is why short-term delivery models can be such effective generators of accidental complexity.
 They do not just neglect the shared and cross-cutting parts.
 They push short-term incentives into the design of the whole system.